TheRickyroy/astronauts-for-autism/README.md

 ### Wireframes

-These low-fidelity wireframes have been created using [Balsamiq](https://balsamiq.com/) to define the key feature layout to guide the user experiende design.
+These low-fidelity wireframes have been created using [Balsamiq](https://balsamiq.com/) to define the key feature layout to guide the user experience design.
 Utilising the [Bootstrap](https://getbootstrap.com/) framework and available components allows for the construction of a page that feels familiar for ease of navigation whilst also allowing for well structured content and a responsive design.

 **Mobile Wireframe**
 ![Mobile Wireframe](/documentation/images/wireframe-mobile.webp)